 1 (character name goes here):

-Generally speaking, people contacting you for translations on Twitter etc. usually only want a few pages, so I price by the page type:
+Generally speaking, people contacting you for translations on Twitter etc. usually only want a few pages.

-For 20+ manga pages, or novels etc., I currently price $15 an hour.
-I use an OCR tool on novels, fix up the text then put it into OmegaT (free software for translators), which can save a glossary and suggest similar lines that you previously translated etc and makes the work go faster overall.
+I use an OCR tool on novels, fix up the text then put it into OmegaT (free software for translators), which can save a glossary and suggest similar lines that you previously translated etc and assumably makes the work go faster overall.
+Frankly OCRing and correcting the OCR takes a ton of time.

 Remember that the average Twitter/Tumblr/Facebook etc person thinks it's amazing you can speak this language at all and they'll accept your translation even if it's kinda weird, slightly wrong or even slightly incomplete.
 The average reader is never going to read or compare the Japanese original, and that's why most translators are actually skilled in "localizing" and "glossing over stuff they didn't understand" instead of translating.
 Of course, do your best to look everything up and even ask someone else for help when you don't know something, but in general one of the nicest things about freelance work is that individual people are more forgiving and grateful than companies are.
 Also be honest and note when you think a line is iffy or when you couldn't find something out, people always really appreciate honesty.